Blessan-Alex/Stash/README.md

 - Low computational overhead for reduced costs
 - High-performance blockchain for faster transactions

+## 🎁 Rewards Implementation Plan

+Stash incorporates a comprehensive rewards system that benefits both users and the platform:

+### For Users
+- **Interest Rewards**: Tiered APY based on lock-up periods (5% for 3 months, 7% for 6 months, 10% for 12 months)
+- **Milestone Bonuses**: Additional rewards when reaching 25%, 50%, and 75% of savings goals
+- **Referral Program**: Earn bonuses by inviting friends to join Stash
+- **Loyalty Bonuses**: Extra rewards for completing full lock-up periods without early withdrawals

+### For Platform Sustainability
+- A small transaction fee (1-2%) to maintain operations and fund the reward pool
+- Premium features offering enhanced analytics and personalized savings advice
+- Governance token potential for community involvement in platform decisions

+This dual-incentive model encourages disciplined saving behavior while ensuring the platform's long-term growth and sustainability.

 ---

 Stash - The smart way to save for tomorrow, today.